+Date:

+Γο

+M/s

 Dear Sir,

-I have been appointed as sole arbitrator pursuant to the arbitration clause in the agreement dated I hereby inform you that I have been requested by Mr. a party to the said agreement, to arbitrate in the said matter.
-I hereby fix clock in the evening on the day of 20...... the day of the first meeting at for the purpose of commencing the arbitration proceeding giving directions and finalising the conduct of arbitral procedure, please note that you are required to attend the said hearing personally or through duly authorised representative or counsel.
+have been appointed as sole arbitrator pursuant to the arbitration clause in the agreement

+lated I hereby inform you that I have been requested by Mr a

+party to the said agreement, to arbitrate in the said matter.
+I hereby fix clock in

+he evening on the day of 20 the day of the first meeting at for

+he purpose of commencing the arbitration proceeding giving directions and finalising the

+conduct of arbitral procedure, please note that you are required to attend the said hearing

+personally or through duly authorised representative or counsel.

 Thanking you,

-Sd/-(Arbitrator)
+Yours faithfully,

+Sd/-

+Arbitrator)